Understanding Calcium and pH

 Plant Nutrition: Calcium helps plants build strong cell walls, which means bigger healthier plants and better resistance to disease.
 It is important to the metabolism of nitrate and other plant nutrients.
 Also, it helps to regulate leaf stomata, so plants need adequate calcium to cope well with heat stress.
 Fruiting plants deficient in calcium may suffer blossom end rot or other quality problems.

 How much lime should you apply?
 Don’t even try to answer this question without a professional soil test!
 The quantity will depend not only on the current pH and calcium levels of your soil, but also on your soil’s cation exchange capacity (CEC) and perhaps on what crops you plan to grow (most garden vegetables are pretty happy with a pH around 6.5, but if you’re growing larger quantities of one thing then it’s important to know that potatoes like a much lower pH than asparagus).
 Even on very acidic soils, most experts recommend that applications not exceed 3 tons per acre per year (about 140#/1000 sq ft).
 Lime recommendations on soil-test reports typically assume you are applying straight calcium carbonate.
-The effect on pH of other liming agents is reported as a “lime equivalent” relative to calcium carbonate, and quantities should be adjusted accordingly.
+The effect on pH of other liming agents is reported as a “calcium carbonate equivalent,” and quantities should be adjusted accordingly.

 When and how should you apply lime?
 Calcium moves very slowly in the soil: if applied to the surface, it will move downward a rate of just 1" per year.
 The liming materials permitted for use in organic production may take 6 months to a year to react fully, longer if the soil is dry.
 For best results, liming should coincide with a tillage event to incorporate it as deeply into the root zone as is practicable.
 Applying in the fall gives the lime more time to react before plant growth, and probably moister soil conditions.
 The good news is a lime application is for the long haul: you typically need to apply lime only once every 5–10 years.